obouaziz/test/README.md

 Implementation of corrected two sample tests: corrections for the Pearson, Kendall and Spearman correlation tests, the Mann-Whitney (Wilcoxon) rank sum test, the Mann-Whitney (Wilcoxon) signed rank test and a variance test.
  The package also proposes a test for the median based on a kernel estimator of the density and a confidence interval for the median based on rank statistics.
 All the tests are asymptotically calibrated meaning that the probability of rejection under the null hypothesis is asymptotically equal to 5%.
-The package also proposes a test for independence between two continuous variables, based on the maximum distance between the joint empirical cumulative distribution function and the product of the marginal empirical cumulative distribution functions is also implemented.
-The distribution of this test has been numerically obtained and this is also an exact test.
+The package also proposes a test for independence between two continuous variables, on the Kolmogorov-Smirnov type.
+This test is exact.

 The package contains the functions: